 The roofing underlay is installed horizontally from the eave of the roof up to the ridge or hip, with a minimum edge overlap of 75 mm, ensuring that each higher length overlaps the lengths below.
-Vertical laps must be a minimum of 150 mm and be over a rafter so that both ends are held in place by battens.
+We recommend vertical laps must be a minimum of 150 mm and be over a rafter so that both ends are held in place by battens, however, follow the manufacturer's instructions.